IfElseRun/Machine-Learning-Project/README.md

 ## About Data Set

 The Ames Housing Dataset is an open source dataset that contains information on residentials home sales in Ames, Iowa in the USA between 2006 and 2010.
-The data contains attributes that every home buyer would like to know as neighborhood, year when the house was built, garage area and so on.
+The data contains attributes that every home buyer would like to know as neighborhood in which house is located, year when the house was built, garage area and so on.

 ### Data Source : [KAGGLE](https://www.kaggle.com/datasets/marcopale/housing)